|

 What would happen if everyone went zero waste?

-What if we start making our food from scratch, buy sustainably made clothing, and reusing and recycling ALL materials?
-Imagine if we limited everyone’s trash to one jar per year?
+What if we start making our food from scratch, buying sustainably made clothing, and reusing and recycling ALL materials?
+Imagine if we limited everyone’s trash to one jar per year.

 This would result in cleaner water, cleaner air, and more trees.
 We would have more opulent gardens because of composting.